 A post was made on Facebook by Matty Roberts on June 27, 2019 to “raid” Area 51 to see what the government was hiding.
 The event was to take place on September 20, 2019.
 It was supposed to be just a fun joke and not to be taken seriously.
 More than 2 million people replied that they were “going.”
 However, not everyone was in on the joke.
 On September 20th, about 150 people actually tried to enter Area 51, but were of course blocked by armed security.

 Area 51 Tours

-Perhaps the best and easiest way to tour Area 15 is by booking a private tour through one of the largest most trusted tour providers, Viator.
-Viator offers private tours surrounding the area, getting you as close as possible and allowing you to come into contact with the “Camo Dudes” Area 51 security force.
-All the while, Viator ensures your safety and makes sure the tour goes off without a hitch.
+Perhaps the best and easiest way to tour Area 51 is by booking a private tour.
+It will get you as close as possible, and allow you to come into contact with the “Camo Dudes” Area 51 security force.
+Your tour guide ensures your safety and makes sure the tour goes off without a hitch.
 Prioritizing their clients safety is rule number one, but it’s also important to have a great experience.
-This tour works especially well for people not familiar with Nevada highways because Viator will pick you up to begin your adventure.
+This tour works especially well for people not familiar with Nevada highways because they pick you up to begin your adventure.
 Along the way you’ll be able to see the strange Joshua Tree Forest and stop for lunch at the famous Little A’Le’ Inn.
 Assuming you don’t get abducted by one of the Area 51 aliens, they will also bring you back home:)